Snopes and Facts

 As of August 2017, Mikkelson was awarded half a million dollars to continue his upkeep of Snopes, but the same judge that awarded him those funds, Judge Judith Hayes of the San Diego Superior Court, also ruled that the lawsuit against Mikkelson for breach of contract could continue.

 The Snopes team has created a GoFundMe page soliciting funds to save the site.
 So far it has collected $697,791 out of a goal of $500,000.
-While this does sound like an amazing feat, the comments following the plea for cash at the bottom of the page continue to show that a number of folks continue to accuse the site of political bias.
+While this does sound like an amazing feat, the comments following the plea for cash at the bottom of the page demonstrate that a number of folks continue to accuse the site of political bias.

 Whether the Snopes site will remain a viable fact-checking entity now depends upon the outcome of the lawsuit and the cumulative judgment of its users.
 Is the site significantly neutral enough politically to remain a reliable source for fact-checking the political class?
 Only time will tell in both instances.

 Snopes and Politics

 When Snopes began focusing on political fact-checking, its reputation began to ebb and flow with accusations of political bias.
 David Mikkelson claims to have no political affiliation while his former wife Barbara, as a Canadian citizen, cannot vote in U.S. elections.